ashvardanian/StringZilla/README.md

 Each of those is available in reverse order as well.
 It also allows interleaving matches, and controlling the inclusion/exclusion of the separator itself into the result.
-Debugging pointer offsets is not a pleasant excersise, so keep the following functions in mind.
+Debugging pointer offsets is not a pleasant exercise, so keep the following functions in mind.

 - `haystack.find_all(needle, interleaving)`
 - `haystack.rfind_all(needle, interleaving)`